 - Agree a fixed price per on-site meeting – or even better, include this in the project’s total cost.

 Be brave and say no!

-Many collaborations are not value-based and situations where the client requires “a bridge halfway across the river” to be built.
+Many collaborations are not value-based but situations where the client requires the consultant to build a bridge, so to speak, and meet them halfway.
 With this type of client, value-based collaborations cannot be successful.
-You can sell hours to the client, and you may also be able to succeed somehow, but is it satisfying for you personally and professionally?
-Is it good for the client?
+You can sell hours to the client, and you may even be able to succeed (somehow) in creating value, but is it satisfying for you personally and professionally?
+Is it the right thing for the client?

-Moores also provides a guarantee, which they explicitly state as follows:
+Moores also provides a guarantee, which it explicitly states as follows: